OSrobolancer/FRC-Programming-training-oliver/README.md

 The Examples folder contains full code for the kitbot demos.

 The Stage-3-Writeups folder contains various writeups from team members about specific subjects, particularly offseason projects and other "research".
-We encourage you to browse through these, and to ask a lead if you'd like to learn more!
+We encourage you to browse through these, and to ask a mentor if you'd like to learn more!

 ## Docs